 - Sleep better at night

-As kids spend more time watching TV, they spend less time running and playing.
+As kids spend more and more time with electronic devices, they spend less time running and playing.
 Parents should limit TV, video game and computer time.
 Parents can set a good example by being active themselves.
 Exercising together can be fun for everyone.
 Competitive sports can help kids stay fit.
 Walking or biking to school, dancing, bowling and yoga are some other ways for kids to get exercise.

-- Help your child participate in variety of activities
+- Help your child participate in misc. activities

 - Establish a regular schedule for physical activity